Eth007/CTF-Writeups/US Cyber Open 2022/gibson/README.md

 > Author:  [Research Innovations, Inc. (RII)](https://www.researchinnovations.com/)
 > -   [gibson_s390x.tar](https://github.com/tj-oconnor/cyber-open-2022/blob/main/pwn/gibson/files/gibson_s390x.tar)

 Gibson was a binary exploitation challenge in the US Cyber Open CTF in 2022, which is the first step toward qualification for the US Cyber Team.
 At the end of the CTF, it was worth 1000 points and had 10 solves.
-I was the fourth solve on this challenge (could have been second if CTFd wasn't glitching[^1] 😔).
+I was the fourth solve on this challenge (could have been second if CTFd wasn't glitching<sup id="a1">[1](#f1)</sup> 😔).

 Anyways, let's get to the challenge!